robertohuertasm/figma-asset-downloader/README.md

 * `-s`: Scales to export to: 1, 2, 3, 4
 * `-c`: Name of the figma-asset-downloader configuration

-**NOTE**: If you provide any arguments to the `cli`, they will take precendence. `-t, -f, -d` are always mandatory if at least any one of them is manually provided.
+**NOTE**: If you provide any arguments to the `cli`, they will take precedence. `-t, -f, -d` are always mandatory if at least any one of them is manually provided.